-To create exemplary citizens and leaders to serve the nation and the world of the 21st century.
+To create exemplary citizens and leaders to serve the nation and the world.

 We provide a transformational liberal-arts based education, strengthened by experiential learning, which challenges students to develop their intellectual curiosity and to realize, with purpose and integrity, their full personal and professional potential.